openstack-archive/fuel-docs/pages/release-notes/v6-1/new-features/dual-hyperv-support.rst

 in one cloud.
 For example, you can set KVM with vCenter or QEMU with vCenter.
 For instructions, see :ref:`User Guide <vcenter-start-create-env-ug>`.
+For reference architecture, see :ref:`Dual hypervisor architecture <dualhyperv-arch>`.